 top of page

-If you’re wondering, Is there a monk fruit sweetener without any additives or fillers? or How do I find the best monk fruit with no erythritol?
+If you’re wondering: Is there a monk fruit without any additives or fillers?
+Or how do I find the best monk fruit with no erythritol?
 This guide is for you.

 I get these questions all the time.
-There’s a lot of confusion around monk fruit extract – especially why some are so expensive, others taste off, and the labels don’t always help.
-So I’ve broken it down into 20 quick, scannable facts to help you understand what pure monk fruit extract really is—and how to find the best one for you.
+There’s a lot of confusion around monk fruit extract — especially why some are so expensive, others taste off, and the labels don’t always make it easy to tell.
+In my quest to help home cooks navigate the complex world of sugar alternatives, I wrote this guide to bring together the answers to hundreds of questions we’ve received from the WhatSugar® community about pure monk fruit extract.
+I’ve broken it down into easy-to-skim facts to help you understand what you’re buying and choose the best one with confidence.

 What Is Monk Fruit?

 • Monk fruit, also known as luo han guo, comes from the Siraitia grosvenorii vine, part of the melon family.
-The fruit is about the size of a lemon and grows mainly in China.
-The Guilin area, known for its monasteries, provides the perfect environment to grow monk fruit — moist soil, elevation, and rainfall.
+The fruit is about the size of a lemon and is mainly cultivated in Southern China.
+The Guilin area, known for its monasteries and stunning natural scenery, offers an optimal, unique growing environment for monk fruit — subtropical mountains and abundant rainfall.

-What Is Mogroside V in Monk Fruit Sweetener?
+What Is Mogroside V in Monk Fruit Extracts?

-• Nearly every extract on the shelf claims to be “100% pure monk fruit extract,” but they’re not all created equal.
+• Nearly every extract on the shelf claims to be “100% pure monk fruit extract,” but that doesn’t tell you how concentrated the sweet compounds actually are.
 Sweetness level, color, aftertaste, solubility, and even price can vary greatly—and it all comes down to how much mogroside V the extract contains.

 • Sweetness level: Less pure extracts, like 7%, are cheaper per ounce, but you need to use a lot more to get the same sweetness.
 A 7%V extract is about 20x sweeter than sugar, while a 50%V extract is 240x sweeter.

-• Taste, solubility, color: Lower-purity extracts, like 7%V and 10%V, have a stronger melon rind taste, a mustard-like color, and don't dissolve as easily as the high-purity extracts.
+• Taste, solubility, color: Lower-purity extracts, like 7%V and 10%V, have a stronger melon rind taste and a mustard-like color.
+In addition, they don't dissolve as easily as the high-purity extracts.

 About Mogroside V50